Flu Vaccination Information

 The CDC (Center for Disease Control) has information on many frequently asked questions about the flu vaccine.
 You can find them here: https://www.cdc.gov/flu/season/flu-season-2019-2020.htm

-- *At this time, Mountain View Family Physicians offers the quadrivalent flu vaccine, but not the high-dose trivalent flu vaccine.
+Mountain View Family Physicians now offers the quadrivalent flu vaccine, along with the high-dose trivalent flu vaccine vaccine for patients 65 years of age and older, if requested.
 Current CDC guidelines do not state a preference for the high-dose flu vaccine for those over 65.